muratk5n/thirdwave/en/README.md

 ---

 Manchin and Sinema are now irrelevant?
-Not if they were merely the visible, representatives of a larger group of Dems
+Not if they were merely the visible part, representatives of a larger group of Dems

 ---